2015 Zabadani cease-fire agreement

-The 2015 Zabadani ceasefire agreement between Syrian opposition forces and the Syrian Armed Forces was achieved on 24 September 2015, with mediation from the United Nations, following the Battle of Zabadani (2015).
+The 2015 Zabadani ceasefire agreement between Syrian opposition forces and Syrian Ba'athist government forces was achieved during the Syrian civil war on 24 September 2015, with mediation from the United Nations, following the battle of Zabadani.
 The agreement was fulfilled in April 2017.

 Agreement

-On 24 September 2015, more than 2 months after the Battle of Zabadani (2015) began, the UN announced that an agreement between the warring parties had finally been reached after repeated mediation efforts.
-Per the agreement, the remaining entrenched rebels are to withdraw from the Syrian government-besieged Zabadani and control of the town to the Syrian government while surrendering all weapons, save for light handguns, and withdrawing to the Idlib Governorate.
+On 24 September 2015, more than 2 months after the battle of Zabadani began, the UN announced that an agreement between the warring parties had finally been reached after repeated mediation efforts.
+Per the agreement, the remaining entrenched rebels are to withdraw from the government-besieged Zabadani and control of the town to the Syrian government while surrendering all weapons, save for light handguns, and withdrawing to the Idlib Governorate.
 Conversely, civilians (approximately 10,000 people) still remaining inside the rebel-besieged Shia villages of Fu'ah and Kefriya are to be evacuated.
 Control of the villages would not be surrendered to the rebels; however, as approximately 4,000 pro-government troops would remain in the villages.
 The plan was expected to take 6 months to be fully implemented, during which time extended ceasefires are expected to be upheld in each respective area.
 Evacuation of wounded from both sides was expected to begin as early as 25 September 2015.
 An additional stipulation denotes the release of 500 rebel captives from Syrian government-held prisons.
 The agreement would be overseen by the United Nations office in Damascus.